JuliaActuary/JuliaActuary.org/blog/julia-getting-started-actuaries.md

 Others include:

-- [`Turing.jl`](https://turing.ml/stable/), a probablistic programming (Bayesian statistics) library, which is outstanding in its combination of clear model syntax with performance.
+- [`Turing.jl`](https://turing.ml/stable/), a probabilistic programming (Bayesian statistics) library, which is outstanding in its combination of clear model syntax with performance.
 - [`GLM.jl`](https://github.com/JuliaStats/GLM.jl) for any type of linear modeling (mimicking R's `glm` functionality).
 - [`LsqFit.jl`](https://github.com/JuliaNLSolvers/LsqFit.jl) for fitting data to non-linear models.
-- [`MultvariateStats.jl`](https://github.com/JuliaStats/MultivariateStats.jl) for multivarate statistics, such as PCA.
+- [`MultivariateStats.jl`](https://github.com/JuliaStats/MultivariateStats.jl) for multivariate statistics, such as PCA.

 You can find more packages and learn about them [here](https://juliastats.org/).